shaiktahseen/full-stack-web-developer-road-map/README.md

 Conclusion:

 Full stack web development is the booming field in the filed of software industry.
-Studens are showing interest in full stack development in India in which result the competition is also increasing.
+Students are showing interest in full stack development in India in which result the competition is also increasing rapidly.